Live-in care – everything you need to know

 Live-in care is an excellent option for anyone who has care needs but wants to keep their current lifestyle for as long as they can.
 It’s an alternative option for those with a variety of complex care needs – including those who live with vision or hearing loss, have survived a stroke, or are living with dementia.
 It’s available for individuals and couples.

-Those currently in a care home
+When you’re unable to settle in a care home

-Couples that want to stay together
+When couples with different needs want to stay together

-Those being discharged from hospital
+When you’re being discharged from hospital

 Because live-in care is one-to-one, 24-hour care it can be ideal for those living with a wide range of medical conditions.
 It can provide tailored support to minimise and manage dementia symptoms, and can help those who have experienced life changing conditions such as a stroke, heart attack or hip fracture to regain a sense of normality and independence.